pipe-cd/pipecd/docs/content/en/docs/user-guide/configuring-deployment/kubernetes.md

 ```

 A kustomize base can be loaded from:
-- the same git repository with the application configuration directory, we call as a `local base`
+- the same git repository with the application directory, we call as a `local base`
 - a different git repository, we call as a `remote base`

 See [Examples](/docs/user-guide/examples/#kubernetes-applications) for more specific.